theshteves/stevenkneiser.com/blog/links.md

 ### [Theory of Constraints](https://fortelabs.co/blog/theory-of-constraints-101/)

 This is an entire series of essays on a hidden gem of the manufacturing industry.
-People around me today in software probably don't know that "Agile" & agile methodologies are little more than a paintjob over this more timeless idea from a much less sexy industry (which is one reason they dressed it up in new clothes)
+People around me today in software probably don't know that "Agile" & agile methodologies are little more than a paint-job over this more timeless idea from a much less sexy industry (which is one reason they dressed it up in new clothes)

 * TODO: elaborate (also Lindy Effect breakdown)